pywbem/pywbem/docs/mocksupport.rst

 This subpackage is used for testing the pywbem library itself and can be used for the development and testing of Python programs that use the pywbem library.

-The pywbem mock support consists of the :class:`pywbem_mock.FakedWBEMConnection` class that establishes a *faked connection*.
+The pywbem mock support contains the :class:`pywbem_mock.FakedWBEMConnection` class that establishes a *faked connection*.
 That class is a subclass of :class:`pywbem.WBEMConnection` and replaces its internal methods that use HTTP/HTTPS to communicate with a WBEM server with methods that instead operate